triionhe/kyselma/README.md

 	Kyselmä - kysele, vastaile ja tutki tuloksia

 TO GET IT RUNNING:

+[Note that quide in the course material works as well]<https://hy-tsoha.github.io/materiaali/aikataulu/>

 Install postgresql for local user & get it running (as in course material)
 - $ wget https://github.com/hy-tsoha/local-pg/raw/master/pg-install.sh